 Billy in the Bookmobile

 Billy pays a visit to the bookmobile to clandestinely research more information about the art of dancing.
 The soundtrack is T. Rex's Bang-a-Gong.
-We see Billy rushing through a field of wildflowers dressed in clothes that are obviously two sizes two small for him.
-The cinematography constantly reminds the viewer of the lower middle class reality of Billy's hometown of Everington.
-In the background, modest brick homes seem to line up against low grade industrial shacks.
+We see Billy rushing through a field of wildflowers dressed in clothes that are obviously two sizes too small for him.
+The cinematography constantly reminds the viewer of the lower middle-class reality of Billy's hometown of Everington.
+In the background, modest brick homes seem to line up against low-grade industrial shacks.
 The town does not have a library building of its own.
-The book mobile is its only branch as can be seen from the painted sign on the bus: "Durham County Library."
+The bookmobile is its only branch as can be seen from the painted sign on the bus: "Durham County Library."

 Billy eyes quickly the one book he is looking for: a book of ballet moves.
 We realize at this point in the film that Billy is drawn to the electricity of dance.
 Seconds before, in the previous scene, he reveals to his best friend Michael (Stuart Wells) that he has been going to ballet lessons.
 He seems to be emboldened by his ballsy ballet teacher who tells him when he confesses he may be called a sissy if caught at ballet, "Well, just don't act like one."